Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Results

-Summarizing this performance analysis, the algorithm is capable of minimizing the Gibbs energy of formation for a given target $\Delta\mu_O$, thus finding candidates with stable structures and compositions for the targeted environmental conditions.
-However, the algorithm is more prone to get stuck on local minima in environments where multiple stoichiometries are energetically close to each other, with a natural bias towards compositions with simpler configurational search space (i.e. smaller ones).
+Summarizing this performance analysis, the GCGO algorithm is capable of minimizing the Gibbs energy of formation for a given target $\Delta\mu_O$, thus finding candidates with stable structures and compositions for the targeted environmental conditions.
+Remarkably, the algorithm is capable of finding the global minimum at a given target $\mu_O$ with a similar computational cost as single-stoichiometry runs while, in addition, finding the most stable structures of various other stoichiometries.